PeterDavidMulligan/ProgrammingPatterns/README.md

 In the example, I have a Factory and an Enemy interface.
 The Factory implementations must have a 'create()' method that returns an implementation of Enemy.
 Since we know that a factory will return an Enemy but not which Enemy, we can get a factory to return different enemies at runtime.

 ## Abstract Factory Pattern
 The abstract factory pattern is almost identical to the factory pattern, but with an additional layer  abstraction.
-In this pattern, the factory itself is also abstract, so which factory is used at runtime can also be assigned dynamically.
+In this pattern, a concrete class acts as a middle man.
+The client will create a Ship object by asking the ShipBuilder to build a Ship of type ShipType.
+The ShipBuilder takes this order and then tells the correct factory to make the specific Ship being asked for.
+With this extra layer of abstraction, the client can ask for different ships at runtime.

+## Singleton Pattern
+A lot of programmers consider the singleton pattern an anti-pattern, but for the sake of completeness it deserves a place.
+The singleton pattern guarantees that only a single instance of an object can ever exist.
+It does this by having a private constructor, a private static member variable of itself, and a static method that returns an instance of itself.
+The private constructor makes sure it cannot be instantiated.
+The static method then checks if the member variable is null, and if it is the method instantiates it and returns it.
+If it is not null, it just returns it.
+You can have all the functionality of a class, just everything has to be accessed through the 'getInstance()' method.